foo-dogsquared/automate-md/README.md

 [![HitCount](http://hits.dwyl.io/foo-dogsquared/automate-md.svg)](http://hits.dwyl.io/foo-dogsquared/automate-md)
 ![Size](https://github-size-badge.herokuapp.com/foo-dogsquared/automate-md.svg)

-A program that just automates creation of .md files that is suitable for Jekyll (and Hugo) with the correct frontmatter, probably.
+A blogging tool for those who use Jekyll and Hugo (probably)...

 ## How to use
 Clone the Git repo with: